What are Index Funds?

 3. ICICI Prudential Nifty Next 50 – Index Fund

-Born same as the UTI fund in January 2013, however, unlike UTI this fund is a high-risk fund and provided an output of 8.89 % in its first year.
-Thereafter the fund has been on gradually upwards trajectory giving an average return of 17.79%.
+Born in January 2013, same as the UTI fund.
+However, unlike the UTI fund, this is a high-risk fund and provided an output of 8.89 % in its first year.
+Thereafter the fund has been on gradual upwards trajectory giving an average return of 17.79%.

 4. HDFC Index Fund – Nifty Plan

-Once again for risk-averse investors, this is moderately risky fund launched in December 2012 gave an initial return of 15.93% and thereafter continued to give return at an average of 15.44%.
+Once again for risk-averse investors, this is a moderately risky fund launched in December 2012 which gave an initial return of 15.93% and thereafter continued to give return at an average of 15.44%.

 5. SBI NIFTY Index Fund – Growth